 It’s really unfortunate I won’t be able to move forward on this project.
 Maybe some day i’ll have the money to fund it myself.

-My name is Angela, I’m nineteen years old and live on Long Island, NY.
+My name is Angela, I’m twenty years old and live on Long Island, NY.

 This blog was originally started to document my progress as I learned to draw, but it’s turned into a costume blog where I share the things i’ve made, and how I make them.